liamzdenek/hiive-application/memory-bank/activeContext.md

 4. **Data Sources**
    - Decision: Use a combination of real APIs and mock data
    - Rationale: Some data sources may require complex authentication or paid subscriptions
-   - Status: Under consideration
+   - Status: Implemented with mock data for now

 5. **Deployment Platform**
    - Decision: Use AWS CDK for infrastructure as code
    - Rationale: Demonstrates infrastructure as code expertise, provides consistent language across application and infrastructure
-   - Status: Decided
+   - Status: Decided and Implemented

 6. **Desktop Script Implementation**
    - Decision: Use Node.js with Commander.js for CLI
    - Rationale: Provides a familiar development experience consistent with the rest of the stack
-   - Status: Decided
+   - Status: Decided and Implemented

 7. **Article Storage Solution**
-   - Decision: Use S3 for scale-to-zero article storage
+   - Decision: Use S3 for scale-to-zero article storage with lifecycle rules
-   - Rationale: Cost-effective, only pay for what you use, integrates well with Lambda
+   - Rationale: Cost-effective, only pay for what you use, integrates well with Lambda, and automatically expires old data
+   - Status: Decided and Implemented

+8. **Lambda Implementation**
+   - Decision: Use NodejsFunction construct from AWS CDK
+   - Rationale: Provides better bundling and deployment options for Node.js Lambda functions
+   - Status: Decided and Implemented

+9. **LLM Integration**
+   - Decision: Use OpenRouter instead of OpenAI for LLM access
+   - Rationale: Provides more flexibility and potentially better pricing
+   - Status: Decided and Implemented

+10. **API Gateway Integration**
+    - Decision: Use custom Express to API Gateway integration
+    - Rationale: Provides more control over request/response handling
-   - Status: Decided
+    - Status: Decided and Implemented

 ### Implementation Considerations